Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

-The simulations of Ref.~\cite{Secco} indicate that the warping effect may be observable on a galaxy-by-galaxy basis in current and next-generation photometric data when SIDM cross sections are $\gtrsim0.5-1 \cmg$.
+The simulations of Ref.~\cite{Secco} indicate that the warping effect may be observable on a galaxy-by-galaxy basis in current and next-generation photometric data when SIDM momentum-transfer cross sections are $\gtrsim0.5-1 \cmg$. \add(Note that this forecast corresponds to the infall velocity scale of a Milky Way like disk-galaxy into a host halo).
 This has inspired work aimed at constraining SIDM by means of this signal \cite{Pardo}.
 Here, the $r$-band images of $\sim$3000 edge-on disk field galaxies with $M_*>10^9 M_\odot$ and $D < 250$ Mpc from the \textit{Nasa Sloan Atlas} are reduced to yield estimates of their degree of U-shaped warping, and a forward-model is developed to predict this in SIDM as a function of interaction cross section and range, halo properties, and DM environment.
 This is then combined with a simple model for astrophysical and measurement noise to create a galaxy-by-galaxy likelihood for the warp statistic, and the noise and other nuisance parameters are marginalised over to obtain constraints on the SIDM cross section.
 Due to the requirement that the system satisfies the fluid approximation and that drag rather than evaporation is the dominant result of the self-interactions, only long-range (light mediator) models can be constrained in this way, although a sample of galaxies in higher-density multi-streaming environments (e.g. clusters) may in the future be used to constrain shorter-range forces.